February 16, 2025

 Scarpa Moraine Review

 As always, Hiking Feet's reviews are 100% independent and based on a minimum of 50 miles of first-hand hiking experience.
-My test hikes included several Spring day hikes in Pennsylvania's Rothrock State Forest followed by Fall day hikes in New Mexico's Sandia Mountains.
+My test hikes included several Spring day hikes in Pennsylvania's Rothrock State Forest followed by late Summer, Fall, and Winter day hikes in New Mexico's Sandia Mountains and Manzano Mountains.
 By design, I chose trails that would help me evaluate the Moraine's support, weight savings, comfort, fit, weather protection, traction, and overall value.
-This review is NOT a sponsored post, and Scarpa did not influence my content in any way.
-My comments below are exclusively based on my personal experience in the Scarpa Moraine.
+For example, I tested its support on the ankle-breaking terrain of Pennsylvania's Mid-State trail, weighed the boots on a kitchen scale, wore them in summer and in snow, and tested their tread on solid rock in Embudo Canyon, slick scree switchbacks in the Sandias, and muddy banks along the Rio Grande.

 Support